List of Indian state flags

-As of 2023, there are no officially recognised flags for the individual states or union territories of India.
-No legal prohibitions to prevent states adopting distinctive flags exist in either the Emblems and Names (Prevention of Improper Use) Act, 1950, or the Prevention of Insults to National Honour Act, 1971.
+As of 2025, there are no officially recognised flags for the individual states or union territories of India.
+There are no legal prohibitions to prevent states adopting distinctive flags in either the Emblems and Names (Prevention of Improper Use) Act, 1950, or the Prevention of Insults to National Honour Act, 1971.
 In a 1994 case before the Supreme Court of India, S. R. Bommai v.
 Union of India, the Supreme Court declared that there is no prohibition in the Constitution of India for a state to have its own flag.
 However, a state flag should not dishonour the national flag.
 The Flag code of India also permits other flags to be flown with the Flag of India, but not on the same flag pole or in a superior position to the national flag.

 Former official state flags

 The state of Jammu and Kashmir had an officially recognised state flag between 1952 and 2019 under the special status granted to the state by Article 370 of the Constitution of India.